 Top 10 unmissable activities in the Mekong Delta

 The Mekong Delta is a fascinating region to discover for its vast labyrinth of rivers, marshes and islands, floating markets, small villages on its banks, Khmer pagodas and languorous landscapes.
-Here is how to prepare your stay in the Mekong Delta with the 10 activities which should not be missed when you're there.
+Here is how to enjoy your stay in the Mekong Delta with the 10 activities which should not be missed.

 Top 10 things to do in the Mekong Delta

 * * *

 Discovering one of the many floating markets of the Mekong Delta is a must in this region.
 It is a striking spectacle of a multitude of boats trading on the arms of the Mekong River, a cultural feature typical of this fluvial region of southern Vietnam.
 Floating markets are held every day and in different places in the Mekong Delta, like Can Tho, Vinh Long, Long Xuyen, Soc Trang or An Giang.
 It is therefore easy to include this visit during your trip in the Mekong Delta.

 Taking a cruise in the Mekong Delta is a promise to discover this beautiful region of southern Vietnam from a rare angle.
 The cruise gives you the opportunity to discover all the richness of the river life that is played out on the banks of the Mekong River.
 Spending a night on board the boat and waking up in the middle of the legendary Mekong River is a unique travel experience.

 >> Learn more: How to make a successful cruise in the Mekong Delta?